wearenolte/lean-theme/README.md

 ## Models and Controllers
 Modules specific to your project go in the `backend` directory.
 We encourage you to follow the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) so each module just try to address a single responsibility for instance Widgets/Widgets.php only tries to address the Widget rendering problem.

-The module classes are loaded automatically.
+The `init()` method of each class all be called automatically if the class path is set in `Backend.php`.

-To create a new module just create a new directory such as:
+###To create a new module:

+1 - Create a new directory such as:
 ```bash
 MyModule/MyModule.php
 ```
+2 - Check if MyModule path is set in `Backend.php

+3 - Add the corresponding namespace to the new Class.

-The `Lean Theme Loader` is going to check for an optional `init` method, make sure your this method has the following visibility and variable of scope:
+4 - The `Lean Theme Loader` is going to check for an optional `init()` method, make sure your this method has the following visibility and variable of scope:
 ```bash
 public static
 ```